tarwn/lessthandot-hugo/blogs/content/posts/2013-01-06-truncate-rollback-differences-between-sql.md

 In Oracle a truncate statement is actually a DDL statement, you CANNOT rollback a truncate after it has happened.
 A truncate statement removes all rows and returns the freed space to the tablespace containing the table.

-Please keep these differences in mind when working with different platforms, don&#8217;t assume anything, it will bite you in the butt, always reference the documentation.
+Please keep these differences in mind when working with different platforms, don't assume anything, it will bite you in the butt, always reference the documentation.
 For some more Oracle and SQL Server differences, see also my post [Differences between Oracle and SQL Server when working with NULL and blank values][3]

  [1]: http://sqlblog.com/blogs/denis_gobo/archive/2007/06/13/1458.aspx
  [2]: /index.php/DataMgmt/DBProgramming/MSSQLServer/why-do-you-need-additional